 First, know that faculty and academic staff are not (and generally should not try to be) paraprofessional counselors.
 Almost all the best practices in helping students with mental health issues involve simply knowing the available resources and being able to refer students to ways to get professional help.
 At UP this often starts with the Early Alert system and/or a direct referral to the Health and Counseling Center.

-In addition to those immediate resources, last year I wrote a series of 14 blog posts addressing mental health topics that might be of interest to faculty and academic staff.
-As a first reference point, at the start of the Spring semester I wrote a “quick primer-reminder on mental health services for students at UP” that might be useful for anyone needing practical information about what is available to students.
-A few other highlights from last year for the curious might include:
+In addition to those immediate resources, starting in 2017 I’ve written a series of blog posts addressing mental health topics that might be of interest to faculty and academic staff.
+A few highlights for the curious might include:

 - Some data on how UP students seem to compare in relation to their mental health status;

-This year I’m hoping to update, adapt, and significantly supplement these posts towards the goal of producing (by the end of the 2018-2019 academic year) an on-line handbook for UP faculty and academic staff concerned about student mental health.
-The model for this is a very useful handbook that Cornell University published in 2009 titled Recognizing and Responding to Students in Distress.
-The plan is to build off that table of contents to produce material relevant specifically to the University of Portland context that can live and evolve as an on-line document housed here on the Teaching & Learning Community Blog.
-I am very open to suggestions and/or contributions (contact me at email@example.com), but also plan to work off a preliminary table of contents in three parts:
+During the 2018-2019 academic year I updated, adapted, and significantly supplemented the blog to produce an on-line handbook for UP faculty and academic staff concerned about student mental health.
+The model for this is a very useful handbook that Cornell University published in 2009 titled Recognizing and Responding to Students in Distress (which no longer seems available on-line), which was more recently updated by the University of California system for their faculty as a publicly available resource titled: Promoting Student Mental Health — A Guide for UC Faculty and Staff.
+The goal has been to build off that table of contents to produce material relevant specifically to the University of Portland context that can live and evolve as an on-line document housed here on the Teaching & Learning Community Blog.
+Note that this resource is mostly an effort to share information between faculty and academic staff, and is not an official UP document.
+I am very open to suggestions and/or contributions (contact me at email@example.com), but as of now the resource has three parts: